SO YOU HAVE SOME QUESTIONS

 FAQ: How many hours should we book?

-My most basic package includes 8 hours, which is the starting industry standard for most weddings.
+8 hours of coverage is the starting industry standard for most weddings.
 However, I really thrive in a 9-10 hour wedding day.
-Most of my clients enjoy having more time in the beginning of the day for candids/details and I tend to agree with them.
-It's wonderful to have enough time to creatively settle in and I enjoy getting all of the moments of your day without rushing you.
 More time is usually better, but I never recommend anything beyond what I think will be helpful and restful for you.

 A white wavy line on a black background with a small white dot.